Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Conclusions

 \section{Conclusions}

 Although cartograms are becoming increasingly popular for visualizing geospatial data, cartogram generation software has historically suffered from poor usability, similar to many other GIS software.
-While \cite{tingsheng_span_2019} designed go-cart.io with the explicit goal of creating an easy-to-use web-based cartogram generation tool, the results of our experiment show that go-cart.io has poor usability in key areas such as data entry.
+While Shi, Duncan, and Gastner~\cite{tingsheng_span_2019} designed go-cart.io with the explicit goal of creating an easy-to-use web-based cartogram generation tool, the results of our experiment show that go-cart.io has poor usability in key areas such as data entry.
 The purpose of this study was to make concrete recommendations for future designs of web-based cartogram generation tools based on the usability concerns raised by participants.

+We believe that the user-centered evaluation and comparative analysis of two web-based cartogram tools (go-cart.io and fBlog) offers practical insights by focusing on real-world usage.
+However, we acknowledge the limitations of our study.
+It primarily addressed usability and user perception, omitting in-depth technical assessments of the cartogram generation process and the quality of the generated cartograms.
+Additionally, a broader sample size and greater participant diversity could have enhanced the generalizability of our findings.
+Moreover, we could have expanded the comparative analysis to include cartogram generation tools that were not in English or not web-based.

-We acknowledge that our experimental evaluation is limited to two tools (go-cart.io and fBlog) because we focused on those that can be run with current versions of web browsers.
-Still, we believe that this study reveals general usability issues applicable to web-based cartogram generation.
-We hope that our recommendations advance the usability of cartogram software so that more users will be able to produce cartograms as an alternative to traditional types of thematic maps (e.g., proportional-symbol or dot-density maps).
+Nonetheless, it is safe to conclude that both tools that were investigated in this study (go-cart.io and fBlog) would have benefited from applying the standard guidelines of user-centered design early on in their design~\cite{lewis_task-centered_1993}.
+We also believe that this study reveals general usability issues that are applicable to web-based cartogram generation.
+We hope that our recommendations will advance the usability of cartogram software so that more users will be able to produce cartograms as an alternative to traditional types of thematic maps (e.g., proportional-symbol or dot-density maps).
+We have informed the go-cart.io developers about our recommendations.
 Implementing and evaluating the effect of these recommended practices is a source of future work.